samsaraujo/samsaraujo/README.md

 - Currently pursuing Electrical Engineering at the Federal University of Ceará - UFC.

 #### 💡 Skills
-- HTML, CSS, JavaScript, React
+✅ HTML, CSS, JavaScript, React, Angular, Tailwind CSS ✅ Node.js
-- PostgreSQL
+✅ PostgreSQL, MongoDB
-- Git, GitHub
+✅ Git, GitHub
+✅ Prisma ORM, Vite, Express
-- Python
+✅ Python

 #### 🚀 Goals
 - I aspire to become a skilled Front-End developer with plans to transition to Back-End development in the future.